 2. Create a new layer, and name it mask.
 Note that you must use the word mask, in all lowercase letters, as this layer’s name.

 3. Using a hard-edged brush, on the mask layer, paint over the area that you want to isolate as your subject.
 You can use any method for this (the Lasso or Magic Wand tool will also work, for instance).
-The important thing is to make a clear “mask” of your subject area.
+The important thing is to make a well-defined painted “mask” of your subject area.